PumpVial/pump-multi-sell/README.md

 ##### [required] [string]

-`ca`: Contract address of the pump.fun token to buy.
+`ca`: Contract address of the pump.fun token to sell.

 ##### [required] [array]